Maxart

 Mid 1960s

-The card size becomes smaller, and prices convert from pre to post decimal.
-Notice one card has the dual pricing that was used only from 1966-1967.
-The font used to print ‘Maxart’ is not consistent.
+The card size is smaller.
+Notice that one card has the dual pricing that was used only from 1966-1967; the other show decimal only.
+The printing of the name ‘Maxart’ is inconsistent.

 Late 1960s-mid 1970s